Last Updated on May 17, 2023 by Matt

 We’ve talked about the scooter handlebar height, but that’s not the only important handlebar dimension.

-Same as the height, it also has an effect on your control and comfort.
+Same as the height, it also affects your control and comfort.

 If your handlebars are too wide, you will have to spread your arms too much.
 That will quickly tire your arms and hinder your control.